-&lt;sup>258 See Katherine V.W.
+&lt;sup>230 See Katherine V.W.
 Stone, Labor and the Corporate Structure: Changing Conceptions and Emerging Possibilities, 55 U. CHI.
 L. REV. 73, 143-46 (1988) (discussing Taylorism in the workplace).

-New managerial methodologies providing for participatory management and employee voice are increasingly popular around the globe.
-See, e.g., LALOUX, supra note 13; ROBERTSON, supra note 13.
+&lt;sup>231 New managerial methodologies providing for participatory management and employee voice are increasingly popular around the globe.
+See, e.g., LALOUX, supra note 15; ROBERTSON, supra note 15.

-&lt;sup>260 For a discussion of this phenomenon in the context of the AOL-Time Warner merger, see Matthew T. Bodie, AOL-Time Warner and the False God of Shareholder Primacy, 31 J. CORP.
-L. 975 (2006).
+&lt;sup>232 For a discussion of this phenomenon in the context of the AOL-Time Warner merger, see Bodie, supra note 121.

-&lt;sup>261 See, e.g., Basic, Inc. v.
+&lt;sup>233 See, e.g., Basic, Inc. v.
 Levinson, 485 U.S. 224, 234-35 (1988) (discussing the importance of keeping merger negotiations secret).

-combination is hampered by the absence of critical information.
-Employees are a natural fit to help overcome this information deficit-they have specialized information from the shop floor that is often undervalued by expensive corporate consultants.
+information from the shop floor that is often undervalued by expensive corporate consultants.

 Employees also have information about the agency costs associated with managerial opportunism-information that shareholders are not likely to have.
 While directors may be expected to police such opportunism, there are a variety of reasons to doubt their effectiveness.
 First, the directors themselves may be in on the deal; the firm may decide to award bonuses to directors as well as managers.
 Second, directors may already feel beholden to managers.
 Toplevel executives have significant power over the board nomination and reelection process as well as the directorial compensation process.
 Personal ties help cement the feelings of loyalty and friendship.
 Third, directors are part-timers; they themselves do not have the same quantity and depth of information that employees have.
 Boards may end up trusting that investment bankers, compensation consultants, and other advisors have dealt with the compensation issue sufficiently, when in fact these advisors have their own set of conflicts.
+Page 1972.

-&lt;sup>262 See, e.g., MICHAEL J. PIORE & CHARLES F. SABEL, THE SECOND INDUSTRIAL DIVIDE: POSSIBILITIES FOR PROSPERITY 231-36 (1984) (discussing the practice of "flexible specialization" on the shop floor).
+&lt;sup>234 See, e.g., MICHAEL J. PIORE & CHARLES F. SABEL, THE SECOND INDUSTRIAL DIVIDE: POSSIBILITIES FOR PROSPERITY 231-36 (1984) (discussing the practice of "flexible specialization" on the shop floor).
 See also MIKE ROSE, THE MIND AT WORK: VALUING THE INTELLIGENCE OF THE AMERICAN WORKER xxxiv (2004) (discussing the various intelligences of different types of workers).

-&lt;sup>263 See Lewis v.
+&lt;sup>235 See Lewis v.
 Vogelstein, 699 A.2d 327, 331-33 (Del.
 Ch.
 1997) (discussing the issues surrounding a stock option grant to directors).

-&lt;sup>264 LUCIAN BEBCHUK & JESSE FRIED, PAY WITHOUT PERFORMANCE: THE UNFULFILLED PROMISE OF EXECUTIVE COMPENSATION 25-27 (2004).
+&lt;sup>236 LUCIAN BEBCHUK & JESSE FRIED, PAY WITHOUT PERFORMANCE: THE UNFULFILLED PROMISE OF EXECUTIVE COMPENSATION 25-27 (2004).

-&lt;sup>265 Id. at 27-31 (discussing how top-level managers can financially reward directors).
+&lt;sup>237 Id. at 27-31 (discussing how top-level managers can financially reward directors).

-&lt;sup>266 Brian G.M.
+&lt;sup>238 Brian G.M.
 Main, Charles A. O'Reilly III & James Wade, The CEO, the Board of Directors, and Executive Compensation: Economic and Psychological Perspectives, 4 INDUS. & CORP CHANGE 292 (1995).

-&lt;sup>267 See BEBCHUK & FRIED, supra note 264, at 37-39.
+See BEBCHUK & FRIED, supra note 235, at 37-39.
 See also In re Walt Disney Shareholders' Litigation, 907 A.2d 693, 704-11 (Del.
 Ch.
 2005), aff'd 906 A.2d 27 (Del.
 2006) (discussing the process through which Michael Ovitz was hired by Walt Disney in 1995).
 Despite denying the duties of care and good faith challenge against the Ovitz hiring, Chancellor Chandler acknowledged that "the compensation committee met for one hour" to discuss the terms of Michael Ovitz's compensation along with the compensation packages for various Disney employees, 121 stock option grants, top-level executive Robert Iger's employment agreement, and board member and compensation committee chair Irwin Russell's \$250,000 compensation for negotiating the Ovitz deal.
 Id. at 708 (emphasis in the original).